Commercial Property

 Commercial property is, generally, taxed differently than residential property.
 Some of the differences tend to be beneficial for property investors.

-Capital Gains Tax (CGT), for instance, is often levied at a lower rate for commercial properties than residential properties.
-If an investor is a basic rate taxpayer, selling as an individual, they’ll pay 10% CGT on commercial property, whereas they’d pay 18% on residential property.
-For higher and additional rate taxpayers, it rises to 20% for commercial assets, and 24% for residential properties in 2024/25.
+CGT is now levied at the same rate for commercial properties as for residential properties.
+If an investor is a basic rate taxpayer, selling as an individual, they’ll pay 18% CGT on commercial real estate.
+For higher and additional rate taxpayers, it rises to 24% for commercial assets in 2024/25.

 If investors sell their properties via a limited company, they’ll pay corporation tax instead of CGT, which is currently levied at 25%.
 Also, if an investor’s business is specifically to buy and sell property (developers for example) CGT won’t be due.
 Instead, they’ll pay income tax (if they’re sole trader or partner) or corporation tax.